ananfito/100-days-of-code/readme.md

 # 100 Days Of Code - Log
 For updates daily follow me on Twitter [@wordsbyfifi](https://twitter.com/wordsbyfifi/) or on [Medium](https://anthonynanfito.medium.com/) for the 'pretty' version of this log.

+### Day 12: August 17, 2022

+**Today's Progress:** Today I worked on the [Regular Expressions](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#regular-expressions) section (93% done so far).
+The main focuses of the challenges included different combinations of matching (e.g., matching everything, everything but numbers, everything but letters. etc.), positive and negative lookaheads, and checking for mixed groupings.
+Here are my notes from today's session:

+*Quotes & Key Ideas*:
+- "You can search for whitespace using `\s`, which is a lowercase `s`.
+This pattern not only matches whitespace, but also carriage return, tab, form feed, and new line characters."
+- "Search for non-whitespace using `\S`, which is an uppercase `s`.
+This pattern will **not** match whitespace, carriage return, tab, form feed, and new line characters."
+- "Quantity specifiers are used with curly brackets (`{` and `}`).
+You put two numbers between the curly brackets - for the lower and upper number of patterns.
+For example, to match only the letter a appearing between `3` and `5` times in the string `ah`, your regex would be `/a{3,5}h/`."
+- "You can specify the possible existence of an element with a question mark, `?`.
+This checks for zero or one of the preceding element.
+You can think of this symbol as saying the previous element is optional."
+- "*Lookaheads* are patterns that tell JavaScript to look-ahead in your string to check for patterns further along.
+This can be useful when you want to search for multiple patterns over the same string." *Positive lookaheads* look for a match while *negative lookaheads* look to see if there isn't a match.
+- "Sometimes we want to check for groups of characters using a Regular Expression and to achieve that we use parentheses `()`.
+If you want to find either Penguin or Pumpkin in a string, you can use the following Regular Expression: `/P(engu|umpk)in/g`"

+**Thoughts:** Yesterday, I was feeling pretty confident with the regexes but today the syntaxed seemed harder for my brain to process.
+I think I might need to practice them a bit more.
+However, I worked on this during the afternoon when I would have preferred to take a nap - it's the first week of school and I'm feeling the drain on my energy levels.
+With school starting I think I might need to adjust my goals a bit; instead of aiming for a full hour of code each day I think I might aim for 30 minutes.
+This will be easier to meet and if I have the energy (or momentum) I can always keep doing.

+**Link to work:** For my progress visit the timeline on my [freeCodeCamp Profile](https://www.freecodecamp.org/ananfito).

 ### Day 11: August 16, 2022

 **Today's Progress:** Today I worked on the [Regular Expressions](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#regular-expressions) section (61% done so far).
 Today's challenges were all focused on using regular expressions to match strings of characters.
 Here are my notes from today's session: